 Free Mortgage Payment Calculator

 The Vertex42® Mortgage Payment Calculator is a very simple spreadsheet that lets you compare different mortgages side-by-side.
 It calculates your monthly payment and lets you include additional extra payment (prepayments) to see how soon you could pay off your home, or how much you could save by paying less interest.
-You can also calculate the equity in your home after a specified number of years.
+You can also estimate the equity in your home after a specified number of years.

 If you are looking for a mortgage payment calculator that includes taxes, insurance, and other home ownership expenses, try our Home Expense Calculator.